plus3it/satsuki/README.rst

                                     *OR* the ``--latest`` option must be
                                     provided.
 If both are used, tag name takes precedence.
-SATS_REL_NAME     -n, --rel-name    The name of the release.
+SATS_REL_NAME     -r, --rel-name    The name of the release.
                                     *Default: tag name*
 SATS_LATEST       --latest          **[Required][Flag]** Either this option
                                     *OR* ``--tag-name`` must be used.